Belgium–Netherlands border: Boundary treaties of 1842 and 1843

 The border between Belgium and the Netherlands came into existence with the secession of the southern provinces of the Netherlands that became Belgium.
 Although the secession took place in 1830 Belgian Revolution and was recognised by the Netherlands in 1839 with the Treaty of London, the border between the two countries was only delimited by the Boundary Treaty signed in the Hague on 5 November 1842, and the Convention of Maastricht of 8 August 1843.
 The Hague Treaty delimited the border in general terms while the Maastricht Convention delineated the boundary with detailed descriptions and maps on a 1:10,000 or, where necessary, 1:2,500 scale.
 A total of 365 border posts were erected to indicate the border.

 While the two treaties resulted in the finalisation and demarcation of the main border between the two countries, it left the complicated territorial situation in Baarle unresolved.
 The current Belgian enclaves as well as Dutch counter-enclaves which has resulted in what has been called the world's most complicated international boundary, is a continuation of land ownership from the feudal age.
 Several subsequent negotiations failed to resolve the territorial issues here.

 The complicated border has also led to some unexpected legal issues, such as the so-called border corpse (grenslijk).
 In 2008, a 25-year old woman from Belarus was found dead in her home right on the border, about a year after she had gone missing.
 Parts of the house were in the Netherlands (Baarle-Nassau), other parts in Belgium (Baarle-Hertog).
 GPS measurements determined that her body was found just on the Dutch side of the border.
 Her husband was arrested, prosecuted under Dutch law and eventually convicted for homicide.

 Wire of Death

 During World War I, an electric fence was installed along the border by the German Army, called the Wire of Death.

 Border changes

 At least two border changes have occurred in recent history with regard to the Belgium–Netherlands border.

-Terneuzen
+Ghent-Terneuzen Canal

-A realignment of the border took place near Terneuzen in 1999.
+On 23 June 1999, a border realignment took place along the Ghent-Terneuzen Canal after alterations to the course of the canal.
+Two parcels of land were ceded to Belgium and one was ceded to the Netherlands.